EEllisonJM/django-rest-framework/tutorial/README.md

     def delete(self, request, *args, **kwargs):
         return self.destroy(request, *args, **kwargs)
 ```
-## Using generic class-based views
+## Rewriting our API using generic class-based views
 REST framework provides a set of already mixed-in generic views that we can use to trim down our views.py module even more.
 ```python
 # snippets/views.py